stereolabs/zed-ros2-examples/examples/zed_aruco_localization/README.md

 The `zed_aruco_localization` node performs ArUco detection at a fixed rate by subscribing to ZED color image topics.
 When a tag is detected it calculates the camera pose with respect to it and calls the `set_pose` service of the ZED node to reset the camera pose in the "world".

+> **Note:** By default, the gravity alignment is turned off.
+However, you can turn it on by using the launch option `gravity_alignment:=true`.
+Please note that for accurate ArUco re-location, it is crucial to ensure that the pitch and yaw values of each marker's orientation are properly set with respect to the Earth's gravity vector.

 Before running the example, it is important to set the following parameters in `config/aruco_loc.yaml`:

 * `general.marker_count`: indicates how many markers are placed in the world